imrankhanemon/cam-stream-api/README.md

 ```shell
 $ dotnet run
 ```
-3. If everything goes right, a magical console window should appear out of thin air and somewhere in the window there's a line that reads "Now listening on: (some random link)".
-4. Paste the said link in your favorite browser and type "/Cam1Stream" at the end and then and hit enter.
-5. Smile at your beautiful face.
+3. Open your favorite browser and head to https://localhost:5001/Cam1Stream